smithwrinch/Advanced-Visualisation-and-Computational-Environments/coursework/README.md

 - Limbo

 ### Process
 Having suffered depression and anxiety, I decided to focus on these illnesses.
 In order to prevent myself considering my experiences as general, I asked many friends, who had dealt/are dealing with one or both, what their experiences were/are like.
-Many words were consistently repeated across my observations.
+These were some of the most common words repeated across my observations.
 \
 \
-Depression: isolated, hopeless, unsatisfied, cold, tired, despair, endless, unrelenting
+Depression: isolated, hopeless, unsatisfied, cold, tired, despair, endless, unrelenting, unfulfilment,
 \
-Anxiety: jarring, overwhelmed, uncontrollable, worry, hyper-aware, fight-or-flight
+Anxiety: jarring, overwhelmed, uncontrollable, pressured, worry, hyper-aware, fight-or-flight, alienated
 \
 \
 Following this qualitative analysis, I selected the ocean scene to represent depression.
 I often considered battling depression was similar to traversing a stormy sea.
 An ocean seems *endless* and the idea of the player battling turbulent waves could convey *hopelessness* and *despair*, whilst trying to reach an *ioslated* lighthouse with seemingly few amnetities, evoking a degree of *dissatisfaction*.
 For anxiety, I chose the moon scene.
 It was particularly difficult for me to devise a natural environment to represent anxiety (possibly because many of the discussions attributed anxiety to particularly artificial means, such as social media).
 As such, the moon seemed the most ideal to add these man-made pressures and distractions, through the perspective of science fiction.
 Having the player glide *uncontrollably* with each step in low gravity as their heads up display *overwhelms* them with information, pointing towards the base that contains the necessary oxygen which is *worryingly* running out as they hear the *jarring* sounds of alarm.
 #### Ocean Scene
-For the ocean I forked ["#"](this) excellent project.
+For the ocean I forked [this](#) excellent project.
 It uses compute shaders and Fast Fourier transforms to create a computationally inexpensive realistic body of water.
 <!--- PICTURE OF OCEAN --->
 I will briefly explain how this works.
 Realistic wave patterns can be formed using Gerber waves.
 Gerber waves are the waveform produced when each "node" oscillates about a circle.
 The waves feature increased authenticity when Gerber waves with different parameters are summated.
 However, even if this were to be done through shaders, the computation quickly becomes expensive with large amounts of vertices - with a complexity of O(n^2).
 Using discrete FFTs to summate these waves drastically increases efficiency, with a complexity of O(nlogn).
 The vertices are calculated through compute shaders in this fashion, they are also rendered in cascades such that the quality/computation diminishes as you go further from the player camera.
 <!--- Photo of Gerber Wave --->